State v. Teal

 In a criminal prosecution the State bears the burden of proving all of the elements of the crime charged.
 A reviewing court will reverse a conviction for insufficient evidence only if no rational trier of fact could find that the State met its burden.

-In this case, Teal argues that insufficient evidence existed to convict him of first degree robbery because the State failed to prove that his conduct established the elements of the crime as set forth in the "to convict" jury instruction; this instruction only referred to the acts of the "defendant" and not to the acts of the "defendant or an accomplice."
+In this case, Teal argues that insufficient evidence existed to convict him of first degree robbery because the State failed to prove that his conduct established the elements of the crime as set forth in the “to convict” jury instruction; this instruction referred only to the acts of the “defendant” and not to the acts of the “defendant or an accomplice.”
 Teal asks this court to dismiss his conviction.

-*977 Teal cites to State v.
-Hickman, 135 Wash.2d 97, 954 P.2d 900 (1998), in support of his argument.
-In Hickman, the "to convict" jury instruction added venue as an additional element for the jury to consider by indicating that the crime occurred in Snohomish County.
+Teal cites to State v.
+Hickman, 135 Wn.2d 97, 954 P.2d 900 (1998), in support of his argument.
+In Hickman, the “to convict” jury instruction added venue as an additional element for the jury to consider by indicating that the crime occurred in Snohomish County.
 Venue was not an element of the crime for which Hickman was charged.
 Hickman argued that, by adding venue to the instruction, the State assumed the burden of proving that element beyond a reasonable doubt.
 We agreed with this argument and held that added elements become the law of a case when they are included in jury instructions and that a defendant may challenge the sufficiency of the evidence of an added element.
-We dismissed Hickman's conviction for insufficient evidence because the State failed to meet its burden of proving venue as an additional element of the crime for which Hickman was charged.
+We dismissed Hickman’s conviction for insufficient [338] evidence because the State failed to meet its burden of proving venue as an additional element of the crime for which Hickman was charged.

 Hickman is distinguishable from this case for two reasons.
 First, Hickman does not address the issue of accomplice liability.
 Second, Hickman involved the State’s failure to prove an added element of the crime charged in the “to convict” jury instruction, requiring Hickman’s conviction to be dismissed for insufficient evidence.
 In this case we must determine whether sufficient evidence existed to convict Teal of the crime charged.